Submitting your application

 State details of any additional financial or technical support for this or related research projects relevant to this application.
 As this proposal is for computing resources only, you should give details of how any other necessary resources for the project (for example, staff time) will be made available.

-If the work has novel elements that could be considered high-risk, please indicate how the risks will be managed.
+If the work has novel elements that could be considered high risk, indicate how you will manage the risks.

-The diagrammatic work plan should justify the requested amount of time and use of the compute units.
+The diagrammatic work plan should justify the requested amount of time and use of the compute resources.

 Cover letter